trantdai/trantdai.github.io/resume.md

 **Responsibilities**

-- Design and build a new network of Cisco switches and router for HotelsCombined HQ office problems
+- Design and build new network of Cisco switches and routers for HotelsCombined HQ office

 **Achievements**